Our Process

 2. Is Social Media Harmful to Society?

-• Persuade your readers on whether social media platforms have a negative impact on mental health, privacy, or social interactions.
+• Persuade your readers whether social media platforms negatively impact mental health, privacy, or social interactions.

 3. Should School Uniforms Be Mandatory?